 Literary Landscapes Paris

-From Feydeau to Fitzgerald, from Hugo to Hemingway, the Paris locations that have influenced modern literature
+From Voltaire to Verlaine and from Hugo to Hemingway, these are the Paris locations that have influenced modern literature.

-A photographic stroll around the bookshops, famous literary restaurants and storied streets of Europe’s favourite tourist destination
+The book is an elegant photographic stroll around the bookshops, famous literary restaurants and storied streets of Europe’s favourite tourist destination.

-There are the theatres of Molière, Dumas and Feydeau along with the incredible Palais Garnier opera house and the legend of Le Fantome by Gaston Leroux.
+There are the theatres of Molière, Dumas and Beaumarchais along with the incredible Palais Garnier opera house and the legend of Le Fantome by Gaston Leroux.